wikidetuco/wikidetuco/home.md

 # Home

 Hi!
 Welcome to Wiki-Detuco!
-You will find all the information you need.
+You will find all the information you need..

 ## What do you do?